Regents of the University of California v. Bakke: Aftermath

 Allan Bakke, "America's best known freshman", enrolled at the UC Davis medical school on September 25, 1978.
 Seemingly oblivious to the questions of the press and the shouts of protesters, he stated only "I am happy to be here" before entering to register.
 When the university declined to pay his legal fees, Bakke went to court, and on January 15, 1980, was awarded $183,089.
 Graduating from the UC Davis medical school in 1982 at age 42, he went on to a career as an anesthesiologist at the Mayo Clinic and at the Olmsted Medical Group in Rochester, Minnesota.
+Bakke died in 2024.

 In 1996, Californians by initiative banned the state's use of race as a factor to consider in public schools' admission policies.
 The university's Board of Regents, led by Ward Connerly, voted to end race as a factor in admissions.
 The regents, to secure a diverse student body, implemented policies such as allowing the top 4% of students in California high schools guaranteed admission to the University of California System—which, it was felt, would aid minority inner-city students.

 Dworkin warned in 1978 that "Powell's opinion suffers from fundamental weaknesses, and if the Court is to arrive at a coherent position, far more judicial work remains to be done than a relieved public yet realizes".
-The Supreme Court has continued to grapple with the question of affirmative action in higher education.
+The Supreme Court continued to grapple with the question of affirmative action in higher education.
 In the 2003 case of Grutter v.
 Bollinger, it reaffirmed Justice Powell's opinion in Bakke in a majority opinion, thus rendering moot concerns expressed by lower courts that Bakke might not be binding precedent due to the fractured lineup of justices in a plurality opinion.
 The court's decision in the 2013 case of Fisher v.
 University of Texas made alterations to the standards by which courts must judge affirmative action programs, but continued to permit race to be taken into consideration in university admissions, while forbidding outright quotas.
+In 2023, the Court, in Students for Fair Admissions v.
+Harvard reversed its former position, holding that considering race in college admissions violated the Fourteenth Amendment.

+The admission to medical school of Patrick Chavis, one of the black doctors admitted under the medical school's affirmative action program instead of Bakke, was widely praised by many notable parties, including Ted Kennedy, The New York Times, and The Nation.
+As an actual medical doctor, Chavis practiced for 15 years as an Ob/Gyn.
+In the early 90s, he turned to cosmetic surgery, primarily liposuction.
+At this point, he underwent a deterioration and became incompetent and negligent.
+In 1997, his medical license was revoked.
+Chavis was widely cited by both the supporters, and the opponents, of affirmative action, as a real world example of why they held their respective beliefs.